10 best men's walking sandals that will support you through every type of hike this summer

 They’re also brilliant when transitioning in and out of water – drying within minutes – plus, they’re much more lightweight too.

 Consider what surface you're likely to be using them on – many come equipped with large lugs (deep indentations in the sole for added traction) and a grippy Vibram sole to keep you firmly planted even on the most technical rocky terrain.

 Some will offer a more plush and comfortable ride, while others are a much more minimal design with firmer and sturdy soles that will encourage a forefoot walking style.
 As well as this, some offer great toe protection, which is ideal in rugged scenarios.

-Perhaps you’ll be in and out of water a lot too?
-Some of the sandals we've featured in our roundup are designed specifically for this; they drain very easily and are made from hydrophobic materials, so your feet will dry out in minutes.
+We have also chosen sandals in our roundup that are designed specifically for water; they drain very easily and are made from hydrophobic materials, so your feet will dry out in minutes.

-Any hiking sandal worth its salt will have at least two – quite often three – adjustable straps, which will keep the shoes firm on your feet, thus avoiding blisters.
+Any hiking sandal worth its salt will have at least two – quite often three – adjustable straps, which will keep the shoes firmly on your feet, thus avoiding blisters.

 As you might have experienced at some point, sandals can get a bit smelly.
 But many are now treated with an odour repellent finish, are machine washer friendly, or have a super simple design which gives little chance for odour to latch onto.